iCliniq Logo

 What Is Generalized Pustular Psoriasis?

-Generalized pustular psoriasis may be considered to be distinct from psoriasis, according to recent research.
-It is an inflammatory skin condition with a different immune activation pattern from psoriasis.
-Due to the recessive IL36RN gene mutations, abnormalities in the cytokine interleukin-36-receptor antagonist signaling take place.
+According to recent research, generalized pustular psoriasis (GPP) may be considered distinct from psoriasis.
+It is an inflammatory skin condition with an immune activation pattern distinct from that of psoriasis, due to recessive IL36RN gene mutations that lead to errors in how the body processes certain signals.

 What Are the Risk Factors of Generalized Pustular Psoriasis?

-Withdrawal of strong topical corticosteroids and strong topical preparations such as dithranol and coal tar can cause pustule formation.
+Withdrawal of strong topical steroids and strong topical preparations such as Dithranol and coal tar can cause pustule formation.
 This is often associated with pre-existing psoriasis and its plaques.

 What Are the Clinical Features of Generalized Pustular Psoriasis?